fhiso/legacy-format/data-model.md

 ### LEGA   {#LEGA}

-A role of an individual acting as a person receiving a bequest or legal devise.
+Legatee: a role of an individual acting as a person receiving a bequest or legal devise.

 In the GEDCOM standard, this tag is documented as existing but does not appear in any known context.